MAS334 Combinatorics

 Homework schedule

 In Weeks 1, 3, 5, 8 and 10 there will be online tests.
-These will use the same system that was used for MAS220 and MAS221 last year, so it should be familiar for most students.
+These will use the same system that was used for Algebra and Analysis modules last year, so it should be familiar for most students.

-In weeks 2, 4, 6, 9 and 11 I will issue offline problem sheets.
+I will also issue offline problem sheets to be submitted at the end of weeks 2, 4, 6, 9 and 11.
 Each of these will specify one or two problems that you can hand in to be marked.
 I strongly prefer for you to hand in paper in the Friday lecture.
 If that is not possible for some reason, then you can submit work by email.
 If you send handwritten work by email, please make sure that it is a single PDF file (not separate images) scanned using one of the university printer/copier/scanner machines or a proper scanning app on your phone; do not simply use your phone camera.
 Please also scan complete A4 pages, even if some pages are nearly empty.

 These problem sheets, and subsequently the solutions, will appear on this page.